 This development presents opportunities for the shrewd vacation rental market property manager.
 Now is the time to capitalize on ‘bleisure travelers’ looking for a home-away-from-home, and those looking to reconnect with friends and family in a spacious home.

-With so many rental properties out there, here are the 7 steps you need to take to make sure your vacation villa rental is most findable and stands out from the crowd.
+With so many rental properties out there, here are the 7 steps on how to how to market your vacation rental property is most findable way and how to make it stand out from the crowd.

 Step one to villa marketing: quality photos are the keys to unlocking your entire marketing operation